Church Planting Philosophy

 We accomplish this mission by declaring the good news of the Gospel, discipling believers, teaching them to obey the commandments of the Word of God and to use their spiritual gifts to edify, exhort and comfort the body of Christ.

-- EDIFY THE SAINTS– The first step for new believers is to engage them in a one-on-one basic discipleship course.
-We then invite them participate in church-wide comprehensive discipleship classes that teach Christians how to study the Scriptures for themselves.
+- EDIFY THE SAINTS– The first step for new believers is to engage them in one-on-one basic discipleship with another believer.
+Later, we invite them to participate in church-wide comprehensive discipleship classes that teach Christians how to study the Scriptures for themselves.

 - EQUIP BELIEVERS FOR MINISTERING TO THE NEXT GENERATION– We believe that training nationals to become leaders is vital to planting a truly indigenous church.
 This is accomplished through leadership classes taught by pastors, as well as encouraging men and women to attend Bible institute classes.